 What’s a Good Savings Rate?

-The average personal savings rate in the U.S. was about 7.5% in 2019.
+The average personal savings rate in the U.S. was about 4.03% in mid 2023, according to the Fed.
 But financial experts generally advise savers to stash away at least 10% of their income every month ($500 of a $5,000 monthly salary, for example).
 The popular 50/30/20 budget rule created by Sen. Elizabeth Warren suggests saving 20% of after-tax income.

 Isn’t Having a Good Budget Enough?

 A personal budget can be a useful guide when it comes to reaching financial goals.
 And tracking your spending with a spreadsheet or an app can help you see where your dollars (and dimes) are actually going, as opposed to where you think they’re going—those two places might be very different.

 Many people who make a budget include the amount they plan to put toward savings in their budget as a monthly expense.
 But that’s different from knowing your savings rate.

 A savings rate provides a separate, wide-angle view of how much of what you make is going into savings.
 And that can help you further evaluate how you’re doing.

 The answer is simple: Spend less and save more.

 Here are some steps that could help improve an individual’s or household’s savings rate.